jcguu95/skein-construction-of-balanced-tensor-product/README.md

 And add "this may help extension of this work to more general conditions in the future", to clarify the intention of this remark.

-[gap] In the proof of proposition 2.17.
+[gap] (This is resolved, but we need to mention how it's resolved in the paper.)
+In the proof of proposition 2.17.
 This was where I got stuck last week.
 More precisely, "finite" got me stuck.
 In [EGNO, def 1.8.6], the definition of "finite" includes "having enough projectives", i.e. each object has to have a projective cover.
 As M \subset N, any m has a projective cover in N. We need to argue why that cover can be altered to be in M.

 # Reference